"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 If you need to know what applications or IP addresses cause the traffic in your network, you can use a packet sniffer.
 A packet sniffer looks at every single data package that travels through your network for accounting purposes.

-PRTG can analyze the packets passing the network card of a PC or you can connected it to the monitoring port of a switch.
+PRTG can analyze the packets passing the network card of a PC or you can connect it to the monitoring port of a switch.
 To calculate bandwidth usage, PRTG inspects all network data packets either passing the PC's network card (shown on the left side in the schema above) or the data packages that a monitoring port of a switch (right side) sends with its built-in packet sniffer.
 Using remote probes, you can set up packet sniffers anywhere in your network (see Add Remote Probe section).

 Comparing the four bandwidth monitoring technologies which PRTG provides (SNMP, WMI, xFlow, and packet sniffer) this one creates the most CPU and network load, so you should only use it in small to medium networks, on dedicated computers for larger networks or for individual computers.